 - Just in case expenses for the unexpected expenses that could pop up (For example, I actually had to see a doctor on a couple of vacations)

 Doing these two things will help you back into how much you need to save out of each pay period in order to take the trip.
 For example, if you want to go to go on a Disney cruise in 6 months, and it will cost $3000, then that means that you have to save $500/month.
 If you get paid twice per month, then that is $250/paycheck.
-Then you understand if you can afford it or you should adjust the timing or adjust the vacation location.
+Then you can understand if you can afford it or you should adjust the timing or adjust the vacation location.
+Check out free Ellevest’s customized financial goal planner to help you to create a plan to reach your savings goals.
+Click HERE to learn more.

 Evaluate options for cost reductions